flipacholas/Architecture-of-consoles/articles/playstation-2.md

 ### Interactive accessories

 The new version of their controller, the **DualShock 2**, is a slightly improved version of DualShock.
-During the days of the original Playstation, multiple revisions of the original controller were released featuring different features (and also bringing fragmentation to the market).
-Now, for the benefit of developers, there was a single controller that unified all the previous properties.

 {{< float_group >}}
 {{< tabs nested="true" float="true" >}}